Defensive driving: Online Defensive Driving Courses

-In many states, online defensive driving courses are available for drivers to improve their skills and manage traffic tickets without attending in-person classes.
-These courses generally allow drivers to avoid having points added to their Motor Vehicle Division (MVD) or Department of Motor Vehicles (DMV) records, or dismissal of a traffic citation.
+Online defensive driving courses are widely available in many U.S. states and allow drivers to complete training remotely.
+These programs are often approved by state authorities and may be used for purposes such as ticket dismissal, insurance discounts, or preventing points from being added to a driving record.

 Benefits of roadcraft

-British research has shown advanced drivers who use the roadcraft system of car control are safer and have better fuel efficiency too.
+British research has shown advanced drivers who use the roadcraft system of car control are safer and have better fuel efficiency.
 The roadcraft system was devised in 1937 by racing driver Mark Everard Pepys, 6th Earl of Cottenham, to reduce accidents in police pursuits.
 A study by Brunel University found advanced drivers who had successfully completed the Institute of Advanced Motorists training were nearly 70% better in all aspects of their driving – from steering to judging distances and speed.
 Earlier research by Britain's Transport Research Laboratory that concluded drivers are less likely to crash if they have reached a measurable higher driving standard.
 Unpublished research by IAM Surety (an insurance company) showed that insurance claims by members of the Institute of Advanced Motorists were far cheaper than comparable non-members.
-Additionally – according to the Association of Motor Insurers – there is a reduction in claims for the first four years after passing the Institute of Advanced Motorists test.